 1. Heat oven to 350.
 Grease an 8×8 pan.

-2. In a bowl, mash the bananas, brown sugar, vanilla, and cinnamon.
+2. In a bowl, mash the bananas until smooth, then add brown sugar, vanilla, and cinnamon.
 In another bowl, cream the butter and white sugar until light and fluffy.
-Add in the eggs and beat until combined.
+To this butter sugar mixture, add in the eggs and beat until combined.

-3. To the wet ingredients, sift in the flour, baking soda, and salt.
+3. To this batter sift in the flour, baking soda, and salt.
 Stir until combined, then add in the sour cream and stir.

-4. Pour in the mashed banana mix and stir until combined.
+4. Pour the batter into the mashed bananas and stir until combined.

 5. To make the crumb topping, combine the cinnamon, flour, and brown sugar.
-Cut in the butter until the mix looks like coarse crumbs.
-Honestly, I always struggle with this a bit.
-Sometimes it helps if the butter is a tad softened and I use my hands and a fork too.
+Cut in the butter using a pastry cutter until the mix looks like coarse crumbs.
+If you don’t have a pastry cutter this part can be difficult to get the right texture.
+It would help if the butter is a tad softened and I use a large fork.

 6. Sprinkle the topping onto the batter and bake for 35-40 minutes.
+As noted above, it will look like a lot fo crumb topping, just use it all because as it bakes the butter will melt and help the mixture settle so you have a dense butter crumb topping.
 Allow to cool for about 10 minutes before eating.